jonesy212/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+ .map is that map returns a new array of elements while also passing each element back to the callback

 2. What is the difference between a function and a method?

+    The are both similar, but a method is the internal part of a class.
+Both are ultimately functions outside of that fact

 3. What is closure?

+a closure is the encasing of a function that has access to variables outside of that function

 4. Describe the four rules of the 'this' keyword.

+THIS references the object that is containing it.

 5. Why do we need super() in an extended class?

+super is used to access and call functions on the parent lawyer of an object.

 ## Project Set up